-If Intel Breaks $45 Then All Hell Breaks Loose (NASDAQ:INTC)
+Summary

 Yet somehow I’m not surprised.

-Back in May, when I last wrote on Intel (INTC), I explained why I couldn’t buy the stock at those prices.
+Back in May, when I last wrote on Intel (NASDAQ:INTC), I explained why I couldn’t buy the stock at those prices.

 Although everything looked good, as a dividend growth stock, it wasn’t appealing because of its combination of low dividend yield and relatively low dividend growth rate.